devzendcode2025/towingsite/content/gallery.md

 ---
-title: "Our Gallery"
+title: 'Our Gallery'
-subtitle: "Some of our projects"
+subtitle: 'A glimpse of our work and fleet.'
 ---